 Looking for other protein shake recipes?
 Check out these great options.

-Tastes like a peanut butter cup
+Chocolate Peanut Butter Protein Shake - tastes like a peanut butter cup

-No alcohol required in this eggnog!
+Eggnog - no alcohol is required in this eggnog!